 Any WSIB decision made before January 1, 1998 had to be appealed by June 30, 1998.

 You can appeal a WSIB decision if you are:

-the spouse, dependant, or estate of a deceased injured worker
+- the spouse, dependent, or estate of a deceased injured worker

 How do I start an appeal at the WSIB?